ReproNim/module-dataprocessing/_episodes/06-testing.md

 - Intro to circle.yml file (using: https://circleci.com/docs/gettingstarted/)
 - circle.yml file for Python projects (using: https://circleci.com/docs/language-python/)
 - Using Docker containers with Circle (using: https://circleci.com/docs/docker/)

+### Other resources:
+- A software carpentry lesson about testing: http://katyhuff.github.io/python-testing/index.html